jambent/gdpr_obfuscator/README.md

 BytesIO object containing obfuscated file data in the same file format as the input file defined in input_json (CSV, Parquet or JSON).

 ## JSON limitations
 Although this package works with CSV, Parquet and JSON files, only record-oriented JSON is currently compatible.
-This type of JSON is structured as a list of dictionaries, each dictionary corresponding to one row of an equivalent Dataframe.
+This type of JSON is structured as a list of dictionaries, each dictionary corresponding to one row of an equivalent DataFrame.
 An example of this type of JSON is as follows:
 ```
 [{"student_id":7914,"name":"Dr Geoffrey Pearce","course":"Data","cohort":2027,"graduation_date":"2027-11-19","email_address":"georgiaarmstrong@example.org"},{"student_id":9225,"name":"Rosemary Lees","course":"Data","cohort":2034,"graduation_date":"2034-05-22","email_address":"elizabethbarker@example.net"},{"student_id":6977,"name":"Miss Barbara Butler","course":"Cloud","cohort":2023,"graduation_date":"2023-01-18","email_address":"bakernathan@example.org"},{"student_id":2565,"name":"Owen Bennett","course":"Cloud","cohort":2021,"graduation_date":"2021-08-30","email_address":"declankelly@example.org"}]
 ```

 ## Example usage
-Consider a CSV file within an S3 bucket.  boto3 can be used to download this data, and pandas to put the file data into a dataframe which can be displayed easily:
+Consider a CSV file within an S3 bucket.  boto3 can be used to download this data, and pandas to put the file data into a DataFrame which can be displayed easily:

 ```
 >>> import boto3